lalitavai-vaibhav/avaloq-liferay-project/README.md

 -----------------------------------------------------------------------------------

-# Note:ReadMe.pdf file has all information with screenshots #
+# Note: ReadMe.pdf file has all information with screenshots